emmercm/www/src/blog/_if-it-doesnt-page-me.md

 What do I think is truly important enough to break my concentration?
 I'll tell you!

-- **Breaking a service SLO, or an SLO error budget burn rate that will imminently cause SLO/SLA breakage.**
+- **Breaking a service SLO, or an SLO error budget burn rate that will imminently cause SLO breakage.**

   Clients, internal and external, rely on services maintaining their SLOs.
-Breaking an SLO
+A service breaking its SLO means that service is likely to degrade other services that depend on it.
+Depending on how tightly-coupled services are, that could be disastrous.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDM1MzgwMTI1LC0xNzI0NzM4MjIzXX0=
+eyJoaXN0b3J5IjpbLTkxNzU1MjIyLC0xNzI0NzM4MjIzXX0=
 -->